 Years of yoyo dieting attempts may dangerously tax both mind and body.
-Whatever the story line, one theme is common.
+Whatever the storyline, one theme is common.
 Every once upon a time for someone with a Binge Eating Disorder often includes young memories of secret and uncontrollable binge eating.
 Many of those we work with recall compulsive eating prior to adolescents.

 I remember the sweet smell of the apple pie my grandmother made.
 Respite at her farm during the summer months were the best memories of my life.

-It was relaxed and fun and I was always welcome with a smile and a warm fleshful hug from my grandmother.
+It was relaxed and fun, and I was always welcome with a smile and a warm fleshful hug from my grandmother.
 I loved the way her arms enveloped me and how comforted I felt in them.

-Yet, at the same time I was afraid of her size.
-I know where that came from now, but struggled all my life not realizing the significance.
+Yet, at the same time, I was afraid of her size.
+I know where that came from now but struggled all my life not realizing the significance.
 And, every time I failed at yet another diet, the shame increased.
 As I revisit my childhood, there wasn’t one memory I have of not feeling that I was going to lose control.

-Home was different then my summers with my grandparents.
+Home was different than my summers with my grandparents.
 There was a lot of control and perfectionism expected at home.
 I felt my parents wanting me to be a normal sized kid.
 They were worried about me.
 It was weird really.

 A desire to protect me maybe?
 But, I see that it may have been their own disappointments about their lives, now looking back.
 But it still hurts, more so then the kids picking on me.
 That is part of the bulimia too, if I couldn’t get control one way, it was another.